NethServer/docs/README.rst

 * Create a GitHub account if you don't already have it
 * Go to https://github.com/nethesis/nethserver-docs and fork the project
-* You can now edit any page using Github web interface and see a live preview of the output
+* You can now edit any page using GitHub web interface and see a live preview of the output
 * When you're done, simply create a new pull request
 * A new automatic build is launched after the pull request is merged by a developer